leaky-forms/leaky-forms-crawler/README.md

 ### Crawl setup
 To crawl 100K websites, we needed to split URLs into the lists containing 1K webistes in crux_urls filder due to the an issue on the TRC.
 That's why if you need to run crawl for more than 100K websites you can use the shell scripts crawl_in_parts.sh for the desktop and crawl_in_parts_mobile.sh for the mobile.
 These shell scripts waits for 6 arguments that you need to pass like the output folder name, email address that will be filled by the crawler etc.

-### After the crawl
+### Crawl data
-Crawler will store the data about the crawls in the directory that you passed the crawler.
-Crawler outputs are JSONs, log, PNGs and HTMLs.
-The HTML and PNGs can be used for the debugging but the JSONs and the log file will be used for the leak detection.
+Crawler will store the collected data in the output folder passed in the arguments.
+In addition to a crawl log file, the crawler creates a JSON containing request details, screenshots, and HTML source for each website.
+The JSONs and the log file are used in leak detection.
+The HTML source and screenshots can be used for debugging.